 3-2-1 blast off!
 What happens when you use a balloon to power Santa’s sleigh?
-Will he make his rounds in time or will he fall flat?
-The kids are going to love this super easy to set up Santa STEM balloon rocket physics activity that is not only awesomely fun but also explores physics and the Laws of Motion!
-Hoememade science and STEM ideas are perfect year round and especially fun when you add holiday themes.
+Will he make his rounds in time, or will he fall flat?
+The kids will love this super easy-to-set-up Santa’s balloon rocket STEM activity.
+Not only is it awesome fun, but also it explores physics and the Laws of Motion!
+Join us as we celebrate the holiday season with festive and fun Christmas STEM activities for kids of all ages.

 The supplies are simple, and you probably have everything you need in the junk drawer.
 You can use our sleigh printable or let the kids draw their own.
 That might keep them busy just a bit longer too.
 I am pretty sure my son would add jet boosters the next time.